 gouache & pastel on paper, 18” x 12”

 The idea of ‘as above, so below’ ties into the concept of correspondence - there is a relationship or reflection between the macrocosm and the microcosm.
-Laws and patterns in the higher realms are mirrored here on earth.
-Painting the sky reflected on earth is a way of looking for connection and meaning across different scales of existence.
-These paintings juxtapose heaven and earth, connect the intangible with the material, and weave imagination into reality.
+Laws and patterns in the higher realms are mirrored here on Earth.
+Painting the sky reflected on Earth is a way of looking for connection and meaning across different scales of existence.
+These paintings juxtapose heaven and Earth, connect the intangible with the material, and weave imagination into reality.

 oil on canvas, 36” x 36”